frankban/quicktest/README.md

     })
 }
 ```
-The library provides the Equals, CmpEquals, DeepEquals, Matches, ErrorMatches,
+The library provides some base checkers like Equals, DeepEquals, Matches,
-PanicMatches, IsNil and Not checkers.
-More can be added by implementing the
+ErrorMatches, IsNil and others.
+More can be added by implementing the Checker
-Checker interface.
+interface.

 See the
 [go documentation](https://godoc.org/github.com/frankban/quicktest) for this
 library.